jadessechan/Text-Prediction/README.md

 # Text-Prediction

-This program implements a statistical trigram language model with the NLTK library to predict the next word based on the Alice in Wonderland corpus.
+This program implements a statistical trigram language model with NLTK for text prediction based on the Alice in Wonderland corpus.

 ## Getting started
 1. clone or download this repository